mtkennerly/dunamai/README.md

   $ poetry version $(dunamai from any)
   ```

+  Or you can use the [poetry-dynamic-versioning](https://github.com/mtkennerly/poetry-dynamic-versioning) plugin.

+## Other notes
+* When using Git, the initial commit must **not** be both tagged and empty
+  (i.e., created with `--allow-empty`).
+This is related to a reporting issue
+  in Git.
+For more info, [click here](https://github.com/mtkennerly/dunamai/issues/14).

 ## Development
 This project is managed using [Poetry](https://poetry.eustace.io).
 Development requires Python 3.6+ because of [Black](https://github.com/ambv/black).